Jean-Baptiste-Garcia/history-trend/README.md

 #### Identification method
 By default, when computing flux on object arrays, two objects are said to be identical when

 1. They have same key property value
 2. All others properties have same value

 1st condition is called identification method.
 2nd condition tells whether objects have been modified or not.

 It is possible to change identification method.
-For instance if issues are identified by ```id``` property :
+For instance, if issues are identified by ```id``` property, use :
 ```javascript
 H.flux('issues', 'id').data(reports);
 ```